er4700345-coder/eed-computation-model/README.md

 ## Open Problems

 1. **Formal proof** — Does the EED Conjecture hold universally for n > n\*?
-What is the mathematical structure behind the observed coupling?

-2. **Physical validation** — Replace runtime and operation-count proxies with direct hardware measurement.
-Does the pattern hold at the physical layer?
+2. **Physical validation** — Replace proxies with direct hardware measurement.

-3. **Untested domains** — Cryptographic operations, matrix algorithms, ML inference, numerical methods.
-Does the conjecture survive?
+3. **Untested domains** — Cryptographic operations, matrix algorithms, ML inference.
 4. **Equivalence classes** — Are there algorithm families that genuinely share EED signatures?
-What is the structure of those classes?

 5. **The coefficients** — What determines α, β, γ in different physical substrates?
-Do they vary predictably across hardware architectures?

 ---

 ## Citation

-If you use or build on this work:

 ```
 EED Conjecture of Computational Distinguishability